-My assumptions about believability in roleplaying games, particularly with regard to violence, have shifted over the years.
+My understanding of believability in roleplaying games, particularly with regard to violence, has shifted over the years.

 Crunch = Realism

 It took me a while to commit to purchasing Aftermath!
 Repeated treks to the local game store had given me plenty of exposure to the game.
 And by exposure I mean I’d looked at the back of that yellow, black and white box many times, eagerly poring over the breathless marketing copy that asked “Is it the sunset of the earth or the sunrise of a brave new world?”

 I mean, come on.
 How could I resist?
 Mind you, it was the summer of 1983, a benighted pre-Internet age when one had to search hard to find useful information about anything, usually with limited success.
 So I was going on gut instinct and the visual trappings of that boxed set.
 I hadn’t encountered any reviews of Aftermath! and nobody I knew had played it.
 But I was eager to find a post-apocalypse game that didn’t go full gonzo in the way that Gamma World did.

 As it turned out, the mechanics were right in my wheelhouse: nice and crunchy.
 By way of RuneQuest I was already a disciple of what I thought of as realism in roleplaying games, and Aftermath! committed itself even more firmly to that ideal as I understood it at the time.
 The combat mechanics were very involved, from initiative to number of actions in a round to damage calculations.

 After spending a few weeks to get a firm grip on the mechanics and create the foundation for a campaign set in my home town, I unleashed Aftermath! on my friends.
 We played the hell out of that game, and along the way I killed a good many player characters.
 Hey, this was a realistic game, and combat was deadly.
 So of course the body count was high.